 Listen to Montreal Baroque’s recording of cantata 155 on YouTube through a playlist I created.
 With Monika Mauch, soprano; Franziska Gottwald, alto; Charles Daniels, tenor; Harry van der Kamp, bass; Anna Marsh, bassoon.
-If this playlist doesn’t work for you (it might not work outside of the USA), or you prefer to watch a live recording, you can find the live performance by the J.S.
+If you prefer to watch a live recording, you can find the live performance by the J.S.
 Bach Foundation here, with Julia Neumann, soprano; Margot Oitzinger, alto; Julius Pfeifer, tenor; and Raphael Jud, bass.

 Read the German text with English translation of this cantata here, and find the score here.